What is a Hurricane Hazard?

 Basic Hurricane Safety Actions

 - Know if you live in an evacuation area.
-Know your home’s vulnerability to storm surge, flooding and wind.
+Know your home’s vulnerability to storm surge, flooding, and wind.
 Have a written plan based on this knowledge.

-- At the beginning of hurricane season (June 1st), check the supplies for your disaster supply kit, replace batteries and use food stocks on a rotating basis.
+- At the beginning of the hurricane season (June 1st), check the supplies for your disaster supply kit, replace batteries and use food stocks on a rotating basis.

 - During hurricane season, monitor the tropics.

 - Monitor NOAA Weather Radio.
-It is an excellent / official source for real-time weather information and warnings.
+It is an excellent/official source for real-time weather information and warnings.

 - If a storm threatens, heed the advice from local authorities.
 Evacuate if ordered.

 - Execute your family plan

 WATCH vs. WARNING – Know the Difference

 A HURRICANE WATCH issued for your part of the coast indicates the possibility that you could experience hurricane conditions within 48 hours.